 One aspect of class action suits, as they progress, is the need to identify class members who do not know about the suit.
 That challenge results in those mailings we are all apt to receive.
 With products such as cars, it is much easier to identify people who have purchased a particular vehicle that is the subject of a suit.
 Other products, however, do not lend themselves to easy identification of potential class members.

-Duracell, for example, was sued because it marketed an ultra-life battery that was said to be superior to its copper top line and, of course, sold for a higher price.
+Duracell, for example, was sued because it marketed an ultra-life battery that was said to be superior to its copper top line.
+Of course, it sold this superior product for a higher price.
 The lawsuit alleged false advertising in that the ultra-life batteries had no longer life than the copper tops.
-Because records did not exist that showed hundreds of thousands, if not millions, of people who had purchased the batteries, other means had to be used to notify class members.
+Records did not exist that showed hundreds of thousands, if not millions, of people who had purchased the batteries.
+Therefore, other means had to be used to notify class members.

-Class actions are regularly reported in news outlets, both print and online, but for those who do not keep up with current business and consumer news, there are other sources of information.
-Websites such as Top Class Actions and Class Action Rebates track open to class actions and provide the ability to file a claim for relief.
+Class actions are regularly reported in news outlets, both print and online.
+For those who do not keep up with current business and consumer news, there are other sources of information.
+Websites such as Top Class Actions and Class Action Rebates track open to class actions.
+They also provide the ability to file a claim for relief.

 At Bridge Law Law Firm, we believe in developing trusting relationships with families for life.
 We can provide advice and assistance on a wide range of legal matters that affect you and your loved ones.
-We also offer a Family Wealth Planning Session, where we can explain life insurance and other alternatives and help identify the best strategies for you and your family.
-Call our office today to schedule a time for us to sit down and talk because this planning is so important.
+Have you received a notice informing you that you may be due class action settlement money?
+Trust the office of Bridge Law LLP!
+We can help you navigate the murky waters of class action lawsuits successfully so you receive what you are due.
+Call our office today to schedule a time for us to sit down and talk.